Tackling marine emissions

 The new e-ferry is capable of a top speed of nine knots.
 Its Danfoss system ensures pure electric cruising for half the ferry’s operation time.
 This can easily be higher thanks to fast shore charging.

 It is estimated that the electric power will save more than 25,000lt of fuel every year.
 Lowering diesel consumption also prevents the release of harmful emissions which will help to improve air quality in the region.

 To date, the e-ferry has consumed around a third (33%) less fuel since energy now comes from shore power charging.
-It is estimated that the fuel saving could be cut by as much as a half in comparison with the original diesel-powered ferry.
+It is estimated that the fuel saving could be cut by as much as a half.
+This is in comparison with the original diesel-powered ferry.
 Other benefits of the hybrid system include reduced operational noise and lower maintenance costs.

 Following the success of this project, the Kaohsiung City Government plans to retrofit the rest of its diesel fleet.
 This is leading to reduce pollution levels around Taiwan’s largest harbor.

 Asia’s first hybrid electric ferry captured headlines around the world.
 Especially in marine media: Marine Insight, Marine Link, Ship Technology, Ship & Bunker.
 As well as Business Green, Greenport, Charged EVs and Green Style.